x2on/gradle-hockeyapp-plugin/README.md

 ### Optional

-* `appFileNameRegex`: Only needed for iOS or if you don't use the android gradle plugin `appFileNameRegex = ".*.ipa"
 * `buildServerUrl`: Optional: the URL of the build job on your build server
 * `commitSha`: Optional: commit SHA for this build
 * `mandatory`: `0` not mandatory, `1` mandatory